gwerbin/unix-cli-tutorial/the_script.md

 ls
 ```

 which stands for "`l`i`s`t files."
 On my screen, folders are purple and regular files are white, but that's because I set those colors in a special file that I won't have time to discuss today; by default there isn't any color coding.
-On a Mac, like on my computer, there is going to be a lot of junk in here. \< talk about Cygwin >.
+On a Mac, like on my computer, there is going to be at least some junk in here.
+On Cygwin, it'll probably be empy.

 What's cool about `ls` is that it also takes arguments.
 That is, I can actually tell `ls` what folder to display without having to navigate to that folder (which I haven't told you how to do yet, anyway).
 Let's say we wanted to look at the contents of our system root directory, indicated by a plain `/` (this works differently from `~`; more on it later).
 Then we can type